pass-culture/pass-culture-institutional/public_website/README.md

 > Usually, to access environment variables in the browser, they have to be prefixed by `NEXT_PUBLIC_`.
 In our case, we only need `STRAPI_API_URL` to be available in the Node.js environment.

 There are also 2 environment variables that are used to build the playlists.
-Since `INSTITUTIONAL_API_TOKEN` is only available in our CI, it is not possible locally to get the playlists from our backend.
+Since `INSTITUTIONAL_API_KEY` is only available in our CI for security reasons.
+In consequence, it is not possible locally to get the playlists from our backend.
 We have included dummy playlist data directly in Next for local development.

 ## Start the Public Website